levantini4n/Educational-NeuralNetwork-Framework/README.md

 - https://github.com/tsoding/nn.h

 It should be noted however that the framework is currently using the central difference theorem rather than actual back propagation.

+# Run
+`example.zig` will serve as the main file, and the neural network will model the XOR gate.
 ```bash
 zig run example.zig
 ```